Staying Connected with Senior Loved Ones Living Far Away

 Attorneys at Law

 May 23rd, 2018

 An estimated 15 percent of the 34 million Americans who care for older parents live an hour or more away from their loved ones, and nearly one-third of those helping someone a distance away care for someone with Alzheimer’s disease or dementia.
+Even if we know that our parents are in good hands and are staying in the best assisted living omaha ne has to offer, we still overthink about how they are and if they’re ok.
 We don’t have transporter technology to teleport when our seniors need help, but technological advances have made it easier to care for those family members who don’t live within easy driving distance.

 Capitalize on the 21st Century

 Stay connected while caring for your aging parent with technology.
 AARP recommends the following devices, reminders, trackers, and other systems:

 The following apps help manage the logistics of long-distance caregiving and are free downloads for iPhones and Android.

 It’s a difficult conversation to broach, but as your loved ones age — and preferably before a crisis — ask them to share with you their important information: doctors and contact info, records, email addresses, and passwords.

 This downloadable PDF from Family Caregiver Alliance will help you collect the information you need to communicate with government agencies like the VA or Social Security, financial institutions, and your parent’s attorney.
 You can also store health and emergency information in one location with Mayo Health Manager.

 Connect to community organizations where your loved one lives and seek support from senior care referral organizations like A Place for Mom, which employs over 400 advisors throughout the US and Canada trained to help you find the best living arrangements for your loved ones.